isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 The calculation method is out of the scope for this spec and is let open for implementors.

+#### Pre-defined Metrics
+The result of the calulation may provide a list of requested metrics to be measured during the service execution.
+This extensibility point allow to add *pre-defined* or *custom* metrics to be gathered after, or during, the service execution.
+For example, [sla4oai-lib](https://bitbucket.org/sla4oai/sla4oai-lib) provides a list of pre-defined matrics at [metrics.yml](https://bitbucket.org/sla4oai/sla4oai-lib/src/master/predefined/metrics.yml).

 ### Response Message Format
 The response message follows the structure: